Phnom Penh Guide

 Overstaying is not recommended

 Briefly, a single entry, Visa on Arrival (VOA) is available for most nationalities, but of course, sensible to make sure prior to travel, that you are entitled to use this service.
-Visa fee is currently $30 and you will need two passport size photos, taken recently.
+The visa fee is currently $30 and you will need two passport-size photos, taken recently.
 US Dollar notes must be in good condition.
-This visa is valid for 30 day stays for tourism purposes, and can usually be extended, without leaving the country, for a further 30 days, once only.
+This visa is valid for 30-day stays for tourism purposes, and can usually be extended, without leaving the country, for a further 30 days, once only.
 Tip: Ask at the counter when you get your visa

 Otherwise, check the eVisa rules at the following link: https://www.evisa.gov.kh/ I understand that it takes three days to process, and will cost about $36, payable by bank card.